danb35/freenas-iocage-caddy/README.md

 To test your installation, enter your jail IP address and port 2020 e.g. `192.168.1.199:2020` in a browser.
 If the installation was successful, the message *Hello, world!* should be displayed.

 ## The Caddyfile
+Caddy looks for its configuration in the Caddyfile.
+Its syntax is fairly simple, and is fully documented in the [Caddy Docs](https://caddyserver.com/docs/).
+I'll discuss a few scenarios with examples of the Caddyfile below.

 ### Prerequisites (Let's Encrypt)
+Caddy works best when your installation is able to obtain a certificate from Let's Encrypt.
+When you use it this way, Caddy is able to handle all of the TLS-related configuration for you, obtain and renew certificates automatically, etc. In order for this to happen, you must meet the two requirements below:

+First, you must own or control a real Internet domain name.
+This script obtains a TLS encryption certificate from Let's Encrypt, who will only issue for public domain names.
+Thus, domains like cloud.local, mycloud.lan, or nextcloud.home won't work.
+Domains can be very inexpensive, and in some cases, they can be free.
+Freenom, for example, provides domains for free if you jump through the right hoops.
+EasyDNS is a fine domain registrar for paid domains, costing roughly US$15 per year (which varies slightly with the top-level domain).

+Second, one of these two conditions must be met in order for Let's Encrypt to validate your control over the domain name:

+You must be able and willing to open ports 80 and 443 from the entire Internet to the jail, and leave them open.
+DNS hosting for the domain name needs to be with a provider that Caddy supports.
+At this time, only Cloudflare is supported.
+Cloudflare provides DNS hosting at no cost, and it's well-supported by Caddy.
+Cloudflare also provides Dynamic DNS service, if your desired Dynamic DNS client supports their API.
+If it doesn't, DNS-O-Matic is a Dynamic DNS provider that will interface with many DNS hosts including Cloudflare, has a much simpler API that's more widely supported, and is also free of charge.

+This document previously had a discussion of using Freenom, Cloudflare, and DNS-O-Matic to give you free dynamic DNS and certificate validation with a free domain.
+However, due to abuse, Cloudflare has removed the ability to use its API with free domains when using Cloudflare's free plan.
+For this to work, you'll need to pay either for Cloudflare or for a domain (and the latter is likely less expensive).
+If you want to use a Freenom domain, you'll need to be able and willing to open ports 80 and 443 to your jail, so you can get your certificate without using DNS validation.

+If you aren't able or willing to obtain a certificate from Let's Encrypt, this script also supports configuring Caddy with a self-signed certificate, or with no certificate (and thus no HTTPS) at all.
 ### No TLS

 ### TLS with HTTP validation